Sharp Testable Implications of Encouragement Designs: Setup and Notation

-\begin{example} \cite{kline2016evaluating} considers an RCT with a ``close substitute'' to study the effects of preschooling on educational outcomes.
-In their setting, $D \in \{0,1,2\}$, where $D=0$ denotes home care (no preschool), $D = 2$ denotes a preschool program called Head Start, and $D = 1$ denotes preschools other than Head Start, namely the close substitute.
+\begin{example} \cite{kline2016evaluating} consider an RCT with a ``close substitute'' to study the effects of preschooling on educational outcomes and impose \eqref{eq:default-0} with $J = 3$ and $J_0 = 2$.
+In their setting, $D \in \{0,1,2\}$, where $D=0$ denotes home care (no preschool), $D = 2$ denotes participation in a preschool program called Head Start, and $D = 1$ denotes participation in preschools other than Head Start, namely the close substitute.
 Here, $Z \in \{0, 2\}$, where $Z = 2$ denotes that the household receives an offer to attend Head Start, and $Z = 0$ denoted otherwise.
-Assumption \ref{as:exog} holds because $Z$ is randomly assigned. \cite{kline2016evaluating} impose the restriction that
+Assumption \ref{as:exog} holds because $Z$ is randomly assigned and Assumption \ref{as:overlap} holds as long as a nontrivial portion of households are assigned to each arm.
+In their equation (1), \cite{kline2016evaluating} impose the restriction that

-The condition in \eqref{eq:kw} states that if a household switches their choice upon receiving a Head Start offer, then they must choose Head Start when receiving the offer.
+The restriction in \eqref{eq:kw} states that if a household switches their choice upon receiving a Head Start offer, then they must be switching to Head Start.
 In other words, receiving an offer to Head Start does not change the comparison between no preschool and preschools other than Head Start.
-Restriction $\eqref{eq:kw}$ can be represented in the utility model by imposing that $J_0 = 2$, so that $\beta_0 = \beta_1 = 0$.
-To see why, note that by the definition of the random utility model,
+The restriction in \eqref{eq:kw} is equivalent to $Q \{D_2 \in \{D_0, 2\}\} = 1$, which is exactly \eqref{eq:default-0} with $J = 3$ and $J_0 = 2$.
+The support of $(D_0, D_2)$ is summarized in Table \ref{table:kw}.
+The restriction in \eqref{eq:kw} is plausible, although it may be violated because of, for instance, a salience effect, where receiving the offer to Head Start makes the household more aware of the merit of preschools in general and causes them to send the kid to other preschools.
+In that case, a change of $Z = 0$ to $Z = 2$ may also decrease the appeal of home care or increase the appeal of other preschools.